-In addition to a Bachelor's Degree, it is recommended that the applicant must have earned credits in the following subjects which may either be within or in addition to the baccalaureate degree requirement.
+In addition to a bachelor's degree, it is recommended that the applicant earn credits in the following subjects, which may either be within or in addition to the baccalaureate degree requirement.

 a.
 Biology - 12 units

 b.
 Chemistry - 10 units

 c.
 Physics - 3 units